WhisperRT -- Turning Whisper into a Causal Streaming Model: Experiments

 \section{Experiments}

-We refer to our algorithm as \emph{CarelessWhisper}, highlighting it does not care for future context during inference.
-We evaluate \emph{CarelessWhisper} across several tasks.
+We evaluate \emph{WhisperRT} across several tasks.
 First, we focus on its primary objective: streaming transcription, assessed using word error rate (WER) and related variants, which we detail below.
 We then analyze runtime performance using metrics such as Real-Time Factor (RTF) and average latency.
-Lastly, we evaluate the accuracy of the word-level timestamps generated by the model.